 In 2009, the University-wide budget-cutting process required a feasibility review of all CNHS programs and tracks.
-Two College departments (Health Information Management and Health Sciences) were phased out due to the review.
+Two College departments (Health Information Management and Health Sciences) were phased out as a result of the review.
 CNHS expansion re-occurred in 2011 with the assimilation of Health Services Administration, a baccalaureate-level program previously housed in the Stempel College of Public Health and Social Work.
-In February 2010, CNHS Dean Divina Grossman was promoted to Vice-President of Engagement at FIU; Dr. Sharon Pontious was appointed Interim Dean until July 1, 2011, when Dr. Ora Strickland was appointed NWCNHS Dean.
+In February 2010, CNHS Dean Divina Grossman was promoted to Vice-President of Engagement at FIU; Dr. Sharon Pontious was appointed Interim Dean until July 1, 2011 when Dr. Ora Strickland was appointed NWCNHS Dean.

 The College of Nursing and Health Sciences received a \$10 million donation from Dr. Herbert Wertheim and his wife Nicole on September 25, 2013.
-In their honor, the College was named the Nicole Wertheim College of Nursing and Health Sciences (NWCNHS).
+The College was named the Nicole Wertheim College of Nursing and Health Sciences (NWCNHS) in their honor.
 The current NWCNHS consists of the Nursing Unit as well as Departments of Graduate Nursing, Nurse Anesthetist, Athletic Training, Communication Sciences and Disorders, Health Services Administration, Occupational Therapy, and Physical Therapy.
-The nursing undergraduate and graduate academic programs are administered by Program Directors; Chairs administer other CNHS academic departments.

-Unique to the NWCNHS are our Simulation Teaching and Research Center (STAR Center) and Center for the Advanced Rehabilitation/Research and Education (CARE).
-These facilities provide students and faculty access to innovative resources, technologies, and teaching environments that offer unparalleled interdisciplinary collaboration and educational interaction opportunities.
-These flexible technologies provide a variety of real-world teachings and rehabilitation training scenarios for students in our Nursing, Athletic training, Communication Science and Disorders, Physical Therapy, and Occupational Therapy.
-Cutting-edge simulation equipment, digital imaging systems, closed-circuit monitoring, web-based technologies, and more, help our students develop clinical and critical thinking skills and support our faculty in performing groundbreaking research, benefiting a wide spectrum of patient care.
+The nursing undergraduate and graduate academic programs are administered by Program Directors; other CNHS academic departments are administered by Chairs.
+Unique to the NWCNHS is our Simulation Teaching and Research Center (STAR Center) and Center for the Advanced Rehabilitation/Research and Education (CARE).
+These facilities provided students and faculty access to innovative resources, technologies and teaching environments that provide unparalleled opportunities for interdisciplinary collaboration and educational interaction.
+These flexible technologies provide a variety of real-world teachings and rehabilitation training scenarios for students in our Nursing, Athletic training, Communication Science and Disorders, Physical Therapy and Occupational Therapy.
+Cutting-edge simulation equipment, digital imaging systems, closed-circuit monitoring, web-based technologies and more, help our students develop clinical and critical thinking skills, and support our faculty in performing groundbreaking research benefiting a wide spectrum of patient care.